Italic peoples: Classification

 The Italics were an ethnolinguistic group who are identified by their use of the Italic languages, which form one of the branches of Indo-European languages.
+Archaeologists and linguists generally associate the first peoples clearly identifiable as proto-Italic with the Bell Beaker and Urnfield groups, who during the Bronze Age migrated from the north and east of the Alps to the Italian peninsula in multiple waves.

-Outside of the specialised linguistic literature, the term is also used to describe the ancient peoples of Italy as defined in Roman times, including pre-Roman peoples like the Etruscans and the Rhaetians, who did not speak Indo-European languages.
-Such use is improper in linguistics, but employed by sources such as the Encyclopædia Britannica, which contends that «Italy attained a unified ethnolinguistic, political, and cultural physiognomy only after the Roman conquest, yet its most ancient peoples remain anchored in the names of the regions of Roman Italy — Latium, Campania, Apulia, Bruttium, Lucania, Emilia Romagna, Samnium, Picenum, Umbria, Etruria, Venetia, and Liguria».
+Outside of the specialised linguistic literature, the term is also used to describe the ancient peoples of Italy as defined in Roman times, including pre-Roman peoples such as the Etruscans and the Rhaetians, who did not speak Indo-European languages.
+Such use is improper in linguistics, but employed by sources such as the Encyclopædia Britannica.